 It’s also worth noting that if chemicals can cause thyroid problems for your already suffering thyroid, running in a clean, unpolluted area would also be a good strategy.
 You don’t always know what contamination is flying through the area in heavily polluted areas, so you can’t be sure that you’re not taking in chemicals that will worsen your thyroid.
 If possible, do yourself a favor then, and find a clean spot to run!

 The Bottom Line

 Managing a thyroid disorder can be a lifelong task, and as a runner, if left untreated, it can affect your running.
 Make sure to see your doctor if you are experiencing any of the above symptoms.
-Through prescribed medication, diet, and sleep, as well as eliminating stress and harmful chemicals, you can keep your thyroid healthy and prevent thyroid disorders form affecting your running!
+Through prescribed medication, diet, and sleep, as well as eliminating stress and harmful chemicals, you can keep your thyroid healthy and prevent thyroid problems from affecting your running!

 Bajaj, K. (2013, October 10).
 8 TIPS FOR TREATING THYROID PROBLEMS NATURALLY.
 The Be Well Blog.
 Retrieved from https://www.bewell.com/blog/8-tips-for-treating-thyroid-problems-naturally/

 Corroon, J. (2012, April 30).
 What is Your Thyroid and What Does it do?.
 Bayer University.
 Retrieved from http://health.bastyr.edu/news/health-tips/2012/04/what-your-thyroid-and-what-does-it-do

 Foods That Help or Hurt Your Thyroid. (n.d.).
 WebMD.
 Retrieved from http://www.webmd.com/women/manage-hypothyroidism-17/balance/slideshow-foods-thyroid